 HEN Billy was five months' old, he had his first walk in the street.
 Miss Laura knew that he had been well trained, so she did not hesitate to take him into the town.
-She was not the kind of a young lady to go into the street with a dog that would not here lady to go into the street with a dog that would not behave himself, and she was never willing to attract attention to herself by calling out orders to any of her pets.
+She was not the kind of a young lady to go into the street with a dog that would not behave himself, and she was never willing to attract attention to herself by calling out orders to any of her pets.